aplteam/WinRegSimple/README.md

 HKEY_CURRENT_USER

 : This is called a "Main key".
 There are a number of pre-defined main keys available you can choose from.
-There is also a shortcut available: instead of '''HKEY_CURRENT_USER''' you can use '''HKCU'''.
+There is also a shortcut available: instead of `HKEY_CURRENT_USER` you can use `HKCU`.

 SOFTWARE\Dyalog\Dyalog APL/W 12.0 Unicode